 These properties are interesting in part because they appear frequently in nature; that is, many natural systems produce fractal-like geometry, heavy-tailed distributions, and pink noise.

-In this chapter I’ll present a sand pile model, which was the first system shown to exhibit SOC.
+In this chapter I’ll present a sand pile model that was the first system shown to exhibit SOC.

 The code for this chapter is in chap08.ipynb in the repository for this book.
 More information about working with the code is in Section ??.